andyatkinson/andyatkinson.github.io/consulting.md

 <small>Andrew Atkinson presenting at PgDay Chicago 2023.
 Photo by [Hettie D.](https://postgresql.life/post/henrietta_dombrovskaya/)</small>

 ## Hello 👋
-I’m **Andrew** (or **Andy**).
-I offer software development and database consulting to teams.
+I’m **Andrew**, and I offer software development and database administration services as an independent consultant.

-I specialize in **backend development** with **Ruby on Rails** and database operations with **PostgreSQL** 🐘.
-I am most enthusiastic about fixing database performance problems for teams to help them improve the scalability, reliability, and cost efficiency of their web applications.
+I specialize in **backend development** with **Ruby on Rails** and database operations with **PostgreSQL**. 🐘

 ## Why hire me?
-- Hire me to help improve the performance of your existing queries, in order to avoid needing to scale your instances.
+- Hire me to improve the performance of your existing queries, helping you avoid the need to vertically scale your instances.
-- Hire me to reduce the number of data-related bugs and incidents your team is facing, so they can stay more focused on building the product.
+- Hire me to reduce the number of data-related bugs and incidents your team is facing, so they can stay focused on building the product.
-- Hire me to evaluate your current schema design and instances based on your current data size and query volume, and future growth plans.
-We can discuss changes and I can perform any necessary data migrations.
+- Hire me to evaluate your current schema, queries, indexes, and instances relative to your future growth plans.
+For any changes, I can perform the data migrations without downtime, to arrive at a more optimal design.
-- Hire me as a partial application-focused DBA for your team, who can provide recommendations and insights for PostgreSQL, as well as code changes in Ruby within the flow of your team development practices.
+- Hire me as an application-focused DBA for your team, who can provide and apply recommendations and insights for both PostgreSQL and Ruby application code.
-- Hire me to provide training on database topics to your full-time Rails team members. 🧠
+- Hire me to provide training for your Rails team on PostgreSQL database topics. 🧠
-- Something else not mentioned here?
-Let’s chat (see below).
+- Something not mentioned here?
+Let’s talk (see below).

 ## Testimonials 🤝
-> Andrew helped us test and apply PostgreSQL parameters that reduced errors.
-Andrew is now contributing to our multiple databases strategy with Rails to improve our platform resiliency.
+> Andrew helped us reduce application errors by setting new PostgreSQL parameters.
+Andrew is now contributing Rails code to help improve our platform resiliency.
 <cite>- VP of Engineering</cite>

-> Andrew provided training to our team on reading query plans and designing indexes.
-Andrew rewrote a complex query and added indexes to greatly improve performance.
+> Andrew provided training to our team on query plans and index design.
+Andrew greatly improved the performance of a query by rewriting it and adding new indexes.
 <cite>- Director of Engineering</cite>

-## Rates
-As a U.S.-based Staff-level Rails engineer, I’m offering my services at a competitive market rate.
-Since you’re hiring me on a partial basis, you’ll pay a fraction of what you’d pay to hire a full-time engineer with comparable skills.

-Instead of straight hourly pricing, let’s consider the scope of work you need, and a rough timeline and deliverables.
-We’ll make a plan together, add a price, and I’ll track my hours.
-Besides daily communication when work is happening, you’ll get detailed invoices.

 ## How does it work?
-1. We’ll have a **30 minute no-cost, no-obligation call** over Zoom or Hangouts.
-I recommend having someone attend that’s authorized to hire contractors, and someone that’s hands-on in the codebase and databases.
-1. We’ll discuss the challenges you’re facing and what your goals are.
-I’ll take notes and start preparing a plan.
+1. We’ll have a 30-minute call on Zoom or Hangouts to discuss the challenges you’re facing and your goals.
+I’ll take notes and begin preparing a plan.
+1. We’ll agree on a scope of work, deliverables, and pricing.
-1. Once we’ve reviewed the plan, we’ll discuss goals, deliverables, and an overall fee.
-We’ll get it all in writing, sign the legal documents, and get to work.
+1. We’ll sign some agreements and get to work!

 ## Let's talk

-I’m looking forward to working with you!
-Please [contact me](/contact) and put "Consulting" in the subject line.

-Thank you for your consideration!
+[Contact Me](/contact) to book a discovery call.

+Thanks!

 ---------------------